Beacon Hospital’s Women’s Centre is located on the third floor of Suite 36 in the Mall (take the elevator by Beacon for Kids to the third floor).

 The doctor will fold down the arms and place the device into an applicator tube, then insert the tube through your cervix, into your uterus.
 Once the IUD is in place, the arms will release and the doctor will remove the applicator tube.
 The doctor will trim the string that hangs into your vagina, so only about an inch or two hangs into your vagina.
 According to specialists, most women are likely to feel cramping or pain at the moment the IUD is placed inside the uterus.
 Most women describe the pain as mild to moderate.

 For women, menopause is the time that marks the end of the menstrual cycle.
 It’s diagnosed after you’ve gone 12 months without a menstrual period.
 Menopause is a very normal part of aging and usually occurs in women between the ages of 40 and 50 years old.
 Natural menopause is the bodies organic response to your reproductive cycle slowing down and preparing to stop.
-At Beacon Hospital, we understand the complexity of emotions, throughout this period, regardless of any additional medical issues.
+At Beacon Hospital’s women’s health clinics, we understand the complexity of emotions, throughout this period, regardless of any additional medical issues.
 We assure you we are committed to helping you along this period, diagnosing and treating various issues that may come with menopause including osteoporosis, heart conditions and urinary issues.

 Ovarian Cyst Surgery – Hysteroscopic / Laparoscopic Method